-The Dispute Form must be completed by the Chair and Vice Chair of the Competitions Committee or the Chair of the Hearings Committee and submitted to the WSI CEO via the Director of Skills Competitions.
-Any dispute that reaches the Chair and Vice Chair of the Competitions Committee or the Hearings Committee must be recorded (even if it is dismissed).
+The Dispute Hearing Form must be completed by the Chair and Vice Chair of the Competitions Committee or the Chair of the Ethics Committee and submitted to the CEO via the Director of Skills Competitions.

-The Appeal Form must be completed by the Chair of the Appeals Committee and submitted to the CEO via the Director of Skills Competitions.
+The Appeal Hearing Form must be completed by the Chair of the Appeals Committee and submitted to the CEO via the Director of Skills Competitions.